eosband/Election-prediction/README.md

 See `ElectionPrediction.ipynb` for the jupyter notebook in which this prediction was performed.

-See `Instructions.pdf` for a PDF of the instructions given for this assignment.
+See `CS 4780 Final Project Description.pdf` for a PDF of the instructions given for this assignment.